kelbert2/JavaNuggets/JavaScript.md

 Every HTML tag is an object.
 Tags are element nodes (elements) and form the tree structure.
 Nested tags are children of their enclosing parent.
 Inner text is an object as well - text nodes which contain only a string and no children.
 There are also comment nodes, since everything in the HTML MUST be in the DOM tree.
 The document is also a node.

 Tags have multiple properties.
 Some include:
-* style - which has its own assortment of properties
+* `style` - which has its own assortment of properties
-* innerHTML - tags and text.
+* `innerHTML` - tags and text.
 Can modify, but can't pass a <script> tag that will execute.
 Can append with +="string".
 * * If overwrite, all content is rewritten and reloaded and repainted and may lose any :selected status.
-* outerHTML - innerHTML plus the element itself.
+* `outerHTML` - `innerHTML` plus the element itself.
 Writing to thise replaces it in the DOM rather than rewriting it, so won't update any variables pointing to the old element, but will update the DOM.
-* offsetWidth - node width in pixels
+* `offsetWidth` - node width in pixels.
-* childNodes - returns a collection of all direct children, including inner text that separates them.
+* `childNodes` - returns a collection of all direct children, including inner text that separates them.
 This is read-only.
 * * Iterate over using for..of.
 Note that array methods will not work.
-* firstChild
+* `firstChild`
-* lastChild
+* `lastChild`
-* hasChildNodes() - compared to empty.
+* `hasChildNodes()` - compared to empty.
-* parentNode - of html tag (document.documentElement) is document
+* `parentNode` - of html tag (document.documentElement) is document
-* nodeName - for elements, is the same as tagName, otherwise is the string with the node type.
+* `nodeName` - for elements, is the same as tagName, otherwise is the string with the node type.
 Always uppercased in HTML mode.
-* nodeType - 1 for element nodes, 3 for text nodes, 9 for the document object
+* `nodeType` - 1 for element nodes, 3 for text nodes, 9 for the document object
-* nodeContent/ data - usually use data, can be modified.
+* `nodeContent`/ `data` - usually use data, can be modified.

 Element nodes have:
-* children - only children that are element nodes
+* `children` - only children that are element nodes.
-* firstElementChild
+* `firstElementChild`
-* lastElementChild
+* `lastElementChild`
-* previousElementSibling, nextElementSibling - neighbors
+* `previousElementSibling`, `nextElementSibling` - neighbors.
-* parentElement - of html tag (document.documentElement) is null, as it is the root node
+* `parentElement` - of html tag (`document.documentElement`) is null, as it is the root node
-* contains(elemB) - true if elemB is inside elem (decendent) or when elem == elemB.
+* `contains(elemB) `- true if elemB is inside elem (decendent) or when elem == elemB.
-* tagName - uppercased in HTML mode.
+* `tagName` - uppercased in HTML mode.
-* textContent - only text, no <tags> - just extracts their inner text and returns them in one line.
+* `textContent` - only text, no <tags> - just extracts their inner text and returns them in one line.
 Can write to this and will display the literal string, not HTML.
-* hidden - true if in CSS or style: `display: none`
+* `hidden` - true if in CSS or style: `display: none`.
-* tabindex - if assigned, deviates from the default focusable order
+* `tabindex` - if assigned, deviates from the default focusable order.

 With all attributes, even the non-standard ones that will not create corresponding properties:
-* elem.attributes: a collection of objects that belong to a built-in Attr class, with name and value properties.
+* `elem.attributes` - a collection of objects that belong to a built-in Attr class, with name and value properties.
-* elem.hasAttribute(name) – checks for existence.
+* `elem.hasAttribute(name)` – checks for existence.
-* elem.getAttribute(name) – gets the value.
+* `elem.getAttribute(name)` – gets the value.
-* elem.setAttribute(name, value) – sets the value.
+* `elem.setAttribute(name, value)` – sets the value.
-* elem.removeAttribute(name) – removes the attribute.
+* `elem.removeAttribute(name)` – removes the attribute.
-* elem.dataset.propertyName - returns the value of data-property-name attribute.
+* `elem.dataset.propertyName` - returns the value of data-property-name attribute.
+Classes and styling:
-* elem.className - assigning this replaces the whole string of classes
+* `elem.className` - assigning this replaces the whole string of classes
-* elem.classList - special object, iterable with for..of
+* `elem.classList` - special object, iterable with for..of
-* * elem.classList.add('class name')
+* * `elem.classList.add('class name')`
-* * elem.classList.remove('class name')
+* * `elem.classList.remove('class name')`
-* * elem.classList.toggle('class name') - add the class if it doesn't exist, otherwise remove it
+* * `elem.classList.toggle('class name')` - add the class if it doesn't exist, otherwise remove it.
-* * elem.classList.contains('class name') - returns true or false
+* * `elem.classList.contains('class name')` - returns true or false.
-* elem.style - can't read anything that comes from CSS classes - only operates on the value of the "style" attribute.
+* `elem.style` - can't read anything that comes from CSS classes - only operates on the value of the "style" attribute.
 There is no CSS cascade.
-* * Setting elem.style.width="100px" is the same as setting elem.style="width:100px" or elem.setAttribute("style", "width:100px").
+* * Setting `elem.style.width="100px"` is the same as setting `elem.style="width:100px"` or `elem.setAttribute("style", "width:100px")`.
 * * Multi-word properties convert to camelCase. z-index -> zIndex.
-The dash means uppercase with browser-prefixed properties as well: -moz-border-radius -> MozBorderRadius
+The dash means uppercase with browser-prefixed properties as well: -moz-border-radius -> MozBorderRadius.
-* * To remove some property of style, set the value to ""
+* * To remove some property of style, set the value to "".
-* elem.style.cssText can be set with multi-property strings: \`color:red; background-color: yellow;`
+* `elem.style.cssText` can be set with multi-property strings: \`color:red; background-color: yellow;`.
-* * This will also replace (remove) existing styles
+* * This will also replace (remove) existing styles.

 ``` HTML
 <body>